Ex-major leaguers Valbuena, Castillo die in Venezuela crash

 The Venezuelan Professional Baseball League announced that all three scheduled games Friday were cancelled and it said flags will fly at half-staff in all stadiums for three days.

-League president Juan Jose Avila told Union Radio that he was evaluating the possibility of forbidding players from travelling in private cars to move between games, saying if the players had been on the team bus, "nothing would have happened to them."
+League president Juan Jose Avila told Union Radio that he was evaluating the possibility of forbidding players from traveling in private cars to move between games, saying if the players had been on the team bus, ''nothing would have happened to them.''

 Venezuelan teams tend to travel in buses protected by security forces.